 What are the signs and symptoms of periorbital cellulitis?

-- Red, warm, swollen eye and eyelid
+- Red, warm, swollen eyelid

-- Problems opening or moving the eye
+- Trouble opening the eye

 How is periorbital cellulitis diagnosed?

 Your child's healthcare provider will examine your child's eye.
 He or she will test your child's eye movement and vision.
 Your child may need blood tests to show what kind of bacteria are causing the infection.
 Other tests may be needed to see if the infection has spread.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.